 Gather data while moving from head to toe, asking related questions along the way.
 Though this is a general overview of how to conduct a head-to-toe assessment, each client is unique and may require more investigation into problem areas as the assessment continues.

-Health Assessment Pneumonic Tools
+Health Assessment Mnemonics

 It can be overwhelming to remember all of the details that go into performing a thorough health assessment.
-Pneumonic tools exist for a variety of health assessment components and can help you perform a thorough assessment.
+Mnemonic tools exist for a variety of health assessment components and can help you perform a thorough assessment.

 Level of Consciousness Assessment: AVPU4